Adithyaspalavalli/CrowdFund-Blockchain-based-crowdfunding-platform/README.md

 ## Pre-requisites 🛠️

 - Metamask wallet with some `SepoliaETH`, fine even if had < 0.5 ETH _(for testing purposes)_.
-  - Lacking GoerliETH ? -- get it free of 0.2 ETH/day at [Alchemy's Sepolia faucet](https://goerlifaucet.com/) -- note that, this needs sign-up.
+  - Lacking sepoliaETH ? -- get it free of 0.5 ETH/day at [Alchemy's Sepolia faucet](https://sepoliafaucet.com/) -- note that, this needs sign-up.
 - Clone this repo.

 _(ONLY for running remotely)_